 The different sized pages and zones all operate in the same way as the normal pages so a banner zone can show different banner pages in a playlist or carousel.

-Having screens with multiple zones in them can be difficult to manage.
-The system allows you to give each zone a name, such as ‘Page Header’ to help you identify it.
+As having screens with multiple zones in them can be difficult to manage, the system allows you to give each zone a name such as ‘Main Zone’ to help you identify it.